 Strong winds early in the season break up the ice into large chunks.
 After it cools down, ice forms between the pieces.
 Watch for week spots around these chunks early in the season.

 You know where those boats anchor off shore just out of reach of your cast, it's a good place to start.
-Although fish do move to other locations in the winter then there traditional summer spots, most boats anchor over a stucture.
+Although fish do move to other locations in the winter then there traditional summer spots, most boats anchor over a structure.
 These structures will often hold fish in the winter as well.

 Close to shore where there's weeds or a drop off.
 A transition from one type of shoreline to another is a great place to drill your holes.